milaargo/austin-cafe-return-intent-analysis/README.md

 - Review-level return signal: Yes, No, None
 - 1,069 coded review-theme observations

+## Data Source

+The source data comes from [**Yelp Coffee Reviews**](https://www.kaggle.com/datasets/sripaadsrinivasan/yelp-coffee-reviews), a publicly available Kaggle dataset created by **Sripaad Srinivasan** containing Yelp reviews of Austin-area coffee shops.

+For this project, I used only the dataset's `raw_yelp_review_data` file as the analytical starting point.
+I did not use the dataset creator's pre-generated sentiment or attribute outputs because I wanted to develop an independent analytical approach from the original review text.

+The sampling strategy, qualitative codebook, return-signal framework, AI-assisted coding workflow, QA process, analytical framing, and resulting findings are my own.

+**Source:** Sripaad Srinivasan, *Yelp Coffee Reviews*, Kaggle.

 ## Method

 1. Human review of raw customer feedback